 While rolling resistance is a bit worse than more expensive tires, puncture resistance is a bit better.
-With a score of 13, it is able to outperform the GP4000S II by 2 points in the puncture resistance test.
+With a score of 13, it outperforms the GP4000S II by 2 points in the puncture resistance test.

-With a rise in rolling resistance of only 0.5 watts, the Continental Grand Prix performs very well at 100 psi / 6.9 bar.
+With a rise in rolling resistance of only 0.5 watts, the Continental Grand Prix performs very well at 100 psi / 6.9 bars.
 At 80 psi / 5.5 bar performance is still good but compared to more expensive tires the differences start to become bigger.
-It seems performance of cheaper tires is still decent and the difference is much smaller than I expected it would be.
-When you're just touring for fun you probably won't really notice the difference.
+It seems performance of cheaper tires is still decent, and the difference is much smaller than I expected it would be.
+When you're just touring for fun, you probably won't notice the difference.

 TEST VERDICT: Recommended

 Please consider to share this article with your friends.